vgel/jpeg-decode-talk/slides.md

 ![bg 50%](images/segment-start-of-image.drawio.png)

 <!--
-The first 4 bytes of our file, 0xFF 0xD8, are actually the entirety of the first segment.
-0xD8 is the kind byte for "Start of Image", a segment with no data that represents the start of the file.
+The first 4 bytes of our file, hex FF D8, are actually the entirety of the first segment. hex D8 is the kind byte for "Start of Image", a segment with no data that represents the start of the file.

-When `stat` or a file manager auto-detects a JPEG file, they look for the magic number ff d8 ff -- the start of image segment, plus the marker byte of the next segment.
+When `stat` or a file manager auto-detects a JPEG file, they look for the magic number hex FF D8 FF -- the start of image segment, plus the marker byte of the next segment.
 -->

 ---